 The celebrated film legend and activist died at 96.

-Harry Belafonte -- the legendary actor, producer, activist and multi-platinum selling singer-songwriter known as the "Calypso King" -- has died of congestive heart failure at his home in New York, ET can confirm.
+Harry Belafonte's famous friends, peers and admirers are paying tribute to the icon after his death.
+On Tuesday, Belafonte's spokesman shared that the legendary actor, producer, activist and multi-platinum-selling singer-songwriter known as the "Calypso King" died of congestive heart failure at his home in New York.
 He was 96.

 In addition to his children, Adrienne Belafonte Biesemeyer, Shari Belafonte, Gina Belafonte, David Belafonte, and his two stepchildren, Sarah Frank and Lindsey Frank, he leaves behind eight grandchildren: Rachel Blue Biesemeyer, Brian Biesemeyer, Maria Belafonte McCray, Sarafina Belafonte, Amadeus Belafonte, Mateo Frank, Olive Scanga, and Zoe Frank.